Kirk Shooting Investigation, Economic Round-up, Brazil's Bolsanaro Convicted

 Utah Governor Spencer Cox says state and federal investigators are working hard to catch this assassin and hold him accountable, but it does not appear that they have located him yet.

 Cox says they have, however, received a flood of tips from the public.
+So far, we've received more than 7,000 leads and tips.

-I would just note that the FBI hasn't received this many digital media tips from the public since the Boston marathon bombing.
+I would just note that the FBI hasn't received this many digital media tips from the public since the Boston Marathon bombing.

 So you've been talking to people in Orem, which is where you are now, people who attended the Kirk event, people who live there.
+Can you just describe, like, what's the mood there?

 Yeah, well, after the shooting on Wednesday, the school closed for the week.